trampgeek/moodle-qtype_coderunner/Readme.md

 Other arguments to the ajax webservice call are:

- o `stdin`, which prides a fixed string to use as standard input by the code.
+ * `stdin`, which prides a fixed string to use as standard input by the code.

- o `files`, which is a JSON-encoded object that provides a map from a so-called 'filename' (the attribute name) to 'file contents' (the attribute value).
+ * `files`, which is a JSON-encoded object that provides a map from a so-called 'filename' (the attribute name) to 'file contents' (the attribute value).
 Each attribute of the files object is used to create a file in the working directory on the Jobe server.

- o `params`, which is a JSON-encoded object that defines parameters to the jobe sandbox.
-For example the string value
+ * `params`, which is a JSON-encoded object that defines parameters to the jobe sandbox.
+For example the following string value would set the maximum runtime on the sandbox to 10 seconds (although constrained by the system administrator's setting of the maximum allowed CPU time):

        {"cputime": 10}

-    would set the maximum runtime on the sandbox to 10 seconds (although constrained by the system administrator's setting of the maximum allowed CPU time).

 ## Administrator scripts